getBoolean/template-c/README.md

 ## Next Steps

-Click the button below to start a new development environment:
+Click the button below to start a new development environment: (Note, make sure to update this link to your repo)

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/gitpod-io/template-c)